execas/execas.github.io/_posts/2019-04-21-the-elf-file-format-5.md

 ### strings

-The `strings` command can print strings of printable characters from any file.
+The `strings` command can display strings of printable characters from any file.

 ```bash
 $ strings c1